-Even for students who already know they want to study a subject like mathematics or computer science, deciding what to major in requires specific consideration of future career goals.
+Even if you know you want to study a subject like mathematics or computer science, deciding what to major in requires specific consideration of future career goals.
 One job to think about is that of information technology (IT) project manager.
-You might also hear IT project managers referred to as computer and information systems managers or simply IT managers.
+IT project managers are also referred to as computer and information systems managers or simply IT managers.
 Regardless of the specific job title, IT project managers are in charge of the planning and implantation of computer technology.
-Their job duties include choosing, installing, maintaining and upgrading the software and hardware a business uses as well as managing other IT professionals.
+Their job duties include choosing, installing, maintaining and upgrading the software and hardware a business uses.
+They also manage other IT professionals.

 An IT Project Manager’s Education

 Getting a formal education at a college or university is an important part of setting yourself up for success as an IT manager in the future.
 The first step is to earn a bachelor’s degree in a subject like:

 A bachelor’s degree is sufficient for finding an entry-level job in the field of information technology, but it’s not be the end of college study for aspiring IT project managers.
 Management positions often require an advanced degree, like Master of Business Administration (MBA) or a Master of Science degree in information technology.
-Master of Science and MBA degrees typically require two years of full-time study, but many aspiring IT project managers take courses part-time while working to develop their experience.
+Master of Science and MBA degrees typically require two years of full-time study, but many aspiring IT project managers take courses part-time while working to increase their experience.

 Gaining Professional Experience